New York Harbor - Pre World War II

 OTHER PROBLEMS

-There are very many other subjects which go to make up the New York port problem and which must be studied and understood in order to determine the future policy of the port.
-The place to begin in the solution of the problem of the greatest port of the world is in the administration of the district.
+Many other subjects make up the New York port problem and must be studied and understood to determine the port's future policy.
+The place to begin solving the problem of the world's greatest port is in the district's administration.
 The Joint Commission has already recommended the legislative enactment of a treaty binding together all parts of the Port District to be administered by a Port Authority.

-Under this proposed treaty the municipalities are adequately protected in the investments that they had made and in the facilities that they had created.
-There is to be no pledging of public credit for the development of future facilities, but merely the creation of a central body with sufficient authority and power to encourage private or public initiative to construct modern terminals as part of an organic whole.
+Under this proposed treaty, the municipalities are adequately protected in their investments and facilities.
+No public credit is to be pledged for the development of future facilities, but merely the creation of a central body with sufficient authority and power to encourage private or public initiative to construct modern terminals as part of an organic whole.

 Another View of the Battery, the Extreme Southerly Point of Manhattan.

 Another View of the Battery, the Extreme Southerly Point of Manhattan.
+Port of New York, 1920.
 GGA Image ID # 142abf7bcf

 New York's problem is not local.
-It passes under normal conditions half of the foreign commerce of the United States.
-It has in its immediate surroundings the greatest concentration of population and industry on the American continent, and as far as the port facilities are concerned they must be not only for local benefit, but for the benefit of the nation; as such they must be removed from the strife of political manipulations and jealousies and placed where they belong under a jurisdiction that will spread beyond political subdivisions and will resolve the many individual interests into an administration working along business and economic lines.
+Under normal conditions, it is half of the foreign commerce of the United States.
+It has in its immediate surroundings the greatest concentration of population and industry on the American continent, and as far as the port facilities are concerned, they must be not only for local benefit but for the benefit of the nation; as such, they must be removed from the strife of political manipulations and jealousies and placed where they belong under a jurisdiction that will spread beyond political subdivisions and will resolve the many individual interests into an administration working along business and economic lines.

-There is the danger unless the component parts of the Port cease wrangling among themselves and get down to the consideration of the development of the port as a business entity that the Federal Government may step in and the control of the port be changed from local to national.
+There is a danger that unless the component parts of the Port cease wrangling and consider developing the port as a business entity, the Federal Government may step in and change the port's control from local to national.

-Docking the Imperator in the North River.
+Docking the German Ocean Liner SS Imperator in the North River.
+Port of New York, 1920.
 GGA Image ID # 142b304e72

-The magnitude of the business at the Port of New York is so great, the problems involved in the operation of the port are so numerous and so complex that no physical plan of reorganization or operation can be effected unless the factors are ascertained and studied in detail and completeness, and unless it is supported by the economic proof of soundness.
+The magnitude of the business at the Port of New York is so great, and the problems involved in operating the port are so numerous and complex that no physical plan of reorganization or operation can be effected unless the factors are ascertained and studied in detail and completeness and unless it is supported by economic proof of soundness.

 New York, The Greatest Port in the World (1907)